4 × 100 metres relay

 The United States men and women historically dominated this event through the 20th century, winning Olympic gold medals and the most IAAF/World Athletics championships.
 Carl Lewis ran the anchor leg on U.S. relay teams that set six world records from 1983 to 1992, including the first team to break 38 seconds.

 The current men's world record stands at 36.84, set by the Jamaican team at the final of the 2012 London Olympic Games on 11 August 2012.
-As the only team to break 37 seconds to date, Jamaica has been the dominant team in the sport, winning two consecutive Olympic Gold Medals and four consecutive World Championships.
+As the only team to break 37 seconds to date, Jamaica became the dominant team in the sport, winning two consecutive Olympic Gold Medals and four consecutive World Championships.
 The Jamaican team also set the previous record of 37.04 seconds at the 2011 World Championships.

 The fastest electronically timed anchor leg run is 8.65 seconds by Usain Bolt at the 2015 IAAF World Relays, while Bob Hayes was hand-timed as running 8.7 seconds on a cinder track in the 1964 Tokyo Games Final.
 The Tokyo Games also had electronic timing.
 High-speed modern video analysis shows his time to be a more realistic 8.95-9.0 seconds in the final, a much more consistent time relative to his Fully Automatic Timing 10.06 s 100 m world record and more in line with the usual +0.25 s-0.3 s hand time to FAT conversion.

 The women's world record stands at 40.82 seconds, set by the United States in 2012 at the London Olympics.
 The fastest anchor leg run by a woman was run by Christine Arron of France, timed unofficially at 9.67 s.
 According to the IAAF rules, world records in relays can only be set if all team members have the same nationality.